MAYANKpandey14/Hospital/README.md

 ## Hospital Management System

-This is a hospital management system developed using Python, Django, HTML, CSS, and JavaScript.
+This is a hospital management system developed using Python, Flask, HTML, CSS, and JavaScript.
 The system allows hospital staff to manage patient records, schedule appointments, manage medical history, and billing.

 ### Features